structuralbioinformatics/CAMDA2019-DILI/README.md

 The output table of redundant phenotypes is: `redundant_phenotypes.tsv`

 #### 3.2.
 GUILDify expansions of phenotype-gene associations
+Script: `gene_sets_phenotypes.R`.
 We used the R package `guildifyR` to make the expansions of the genes associated to the 15 phenotypes.
 #### 3.3.
 Non-parametric test
 Script: `gene_signature.Rmd`.
 First, we retrieved the gene expression samples from cell line PHH (liver primary cell), dose concentration 10 µM and time 24 h.